VMware Strategy Shift: Evaluating Alternatives Without Forced Migration

 By Rick Corbett December 18, 2025

-Technology decisions are becoming more complex as organizations navigate expanding vendor ecosystems and rapidly evolving infrastructure models.
-Technology advisory services are helping leadership teams make more confident decisions while reducing complexity and risk.
+Tech decisions grow more complex as vendor ecosystems expand.
+Advisory services help leadership teams make confident decisions while reducing complexity and risk.

 CRM platform modernization and data integration concept